sirgallo/rdb/docs/ReplicatedLog.md

   if no new logs are added to replicated log before heartbeat interval:
     broadcast heartbeat to all available nodes in the cluster:
-      1. if success reply is received, maintain the node status as alive
+      a. if success reply is received, maintain the node status as alive
-      2. otherwise, label node as dead
+      b. otherwise, label node as dead

     continue to next heartbeat or available log

   if new log is added to replicated log:
     for each system in the cluster: